manchinsanshinsales/portfolio/README.md

 ---

 ### 💬 About Me
-Google Cloud Technical Sales＠　Global BPO Firm | 7x Google Cloud Certified Run the product live in front of customers — a working demo answers questions a deck never gets to Built the app that runs booking and level-sorting for the café English community I organize Lend a hand with AI and IT at my family's small business — small scale, real constraints, no budget for guesswork
+Google Cloud Technical Sales＠Global BPO Firm | 7x Google Cloud Certified Run the product live in front of customers — a working demo answers questions a deck never gets to Built the app that runs booking and level-sorting for the café English community I organize Lend a hand with AI and IT at my family's small business — small scale, real constraints, no budget for guesswork